 Speaking about different modes of work between tech companies and IT providers, there are T&M Contracts, Managed Services Models, IT staff augmentation, and other engagement models.
 I’m going to focus on a special kind of business cooperation called the Build-Operate-Transfer model.

 What is a Build-Operate-Transfer Model?

-Build-Operate-Transfer (BOT) is a form of business engagement model (and a kind of project financing) which aims at building an R&D center in a foreign location.
-This process is usually delegated to the chosen IT partner in a host country where the software R&D center will function.
+Build-Operate-Transfer (BOT) is a form of business engagement model (and a kind of project financing) which aims at building an R&D team in a foreign location.
+This process is usually delegated to the chosen IT partner in a host country where the development team will function.

-To be more specific, a BOT IT outsourcing provider is responsible for recruitment, real estate, legal compliance, payroll, accounting, and other operational functions.
-However, in some time this R&D office is going to be transferred back to the client.
+To be more specific, a BOT IT outsourcing provider is responsible for recruitment, legal compliance, payroll, accounting, and other operational functions.
+However, in some time this R&D team is going to be transferred back to the client.

 How Does a BOT Model Work in IT Outsourcing?

 As its name suggests, the BOT model has three key stages: